tfpk/macrokata/exercises/09_ambiguity_and_ordering/README.md

  - To try a rule, it reads through each token in the parser in turn.
 There are three possibilities:

-   1. the token found matches the matcher.
+   1. The token found matches the matcher.
 In this case, it keeps parsing the next token.
 If there are no tokens left, and the matcher is complete, then the rule matches.
-   2. the token found does not match the matcher.
+   2. The token found does not match the matcher.
 In this case, rust tries the next rule.
 If there are no rules left, an error is raised as the macro cannot be expanded.
-   3. the rule is ambiguous.
+   3. The rule is ambiguous.
 In other words, it's not clear from *just this token* what to do.
 If this happens, this is an error.

  - If it finds a rule that matches the tokens inside the brackets; it starts